FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/session/graphical_presenter.md

 ## Overview

-[Graphical Presenter] is a component role, within the session, that presents multiple graphical views to the user; most commonly, views from the session's [Elements].
+[Graphical presenter][glossary.GraphicalPresenter] is a component role, within the session, that presents multiple graphical views to the user; most commonly, views from the session's [components][glossary.component].

-Although the same session component could also implement the Graphical Presenter roll, there is a [FIDL](#fidl) protocol, [`fuchsia.element.GraphicalPresenter`], that allows a [session] component to delegate Graphical Presenter responsibilities another component.
+Although the same session component could also implement the Graphical Presenter role, there is a [FIDL][glossary.FIDL] protocol, [`fuchsia.element.GraphicalPresenter`], that allows a [session][glossary.session] component to delegate Graphical Presenter responsibilities another component.
 This makes it possible for each component to execute in different runtimes (such Rust versus Flutter/Dart) if needed.

 ## Displaying element views